AdrianoCLeao/c-compiler/docs/driver-manual.md

 ## Examples

-- Full pipeline, printing AST and assembly:
+- Full pipeline, printing AST and assembly, and producing an executable:
   - `./bin/main.exe examples/neg.c`

 - Lex only: